amaan-1921/stepwise-dpo-implementation/LLM_USAGE.md

 - Used ChatGPT to understand how to `compute_loss` function works.
 - Helped me understand how StepDPOTrainer works with Trainer.
 - Helped me code `stepwise_trainer.py`.
+- Used ChatGPT to debug issues in `stepwise_trainer.py`.